c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 ### The philosophy of Python

 #### Zen of Python
-You don't have to learn or think to much about this right now, but this is by Tim Peters, one of the main Python contributors, and this is even included in most Python distributions
+You don't have to learn or think too much about this right now, but this is by Tim Peters, one of the main Python contributors, and this is even included in most Python distributions
 ```
 Type "help", "copyright", "credits" or "license" for more information.
 >>> import this